daisy-ycguo/knative101/workshopsh/01 serving/exercise-1/README.md

    for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done
    ```

+   If you want to delete it, using below command:
    ```shell
    for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl delete -f $i; done
    ```